Oktoberfest Tours & Packages

 Many of the historical aspects you see in Oktoberfest: Beer and Blood are rooted in accuracy—both the stuff related to Oktoberfest and that of just typical German life.
 The individual characters and their actions, not so much.

 But that doesn’t at all hinder the can’t-look-away-ness of this show.
 If you’re looking for a dramatic retelling of Oktoberfest’s history, this is it.
-Oktoberfest: Beer and Blood is part Game of Thrones-style gore and part fantastic learning opportunity!
+Oktoberfest: Beer and Blood is part Game of Thrones-style gore and part fantastic learning!

 Oktoberfest: Beer and Blood, a must-watch